Clarity logoClarity logoClarity

 Loss aversion means the pain of losing $100 feels twice as intense as the pleasure of gaining $100.
 Here's how this bias affects investing decisions and how.

 Here's a question that reveals something fundamental about your brain: would you rather receive $100, or avoid losing $100?
 Logically, they're the same.
 Emotionally, they're not even close.
 The pain of losing $100 is roughly twice as intense as the pleasure of gaining $100.
-This asymmetry; called loss aversion; is one of the most powerful forces in investing, and it quietly sabotages portfolios every single day.
+This asymmetry; called loss aversion; is one of the more practical forces in investing, and it quietly sabotages portfolios every single day.

 The loss aversion coefficient; typically estimated at around 2.0 to 2.5 — means that losing $1,000 produces roughly the same emotional intensity as gaining $2,000 to $2,500.
 This asymmetry has been replicated across hundreds of studies, different cultures, and various decision domains.
 It has been observed in brain imaging studies as well: neuroscientist Sabrina Tom and colleagues (2007) used fMRI scanning to demonstrate that potential losses activate the brain's threat-detection regions (the amygdala and anterior insula) more strongly than equivalent potential gains activate reward regions.